itsjennaz/cs386-group1/deliverables/D1-Inception.md

 **(i) Possible value propositions:**
 * "Anxious that you'll miss the purchase window?
 We'll let you know the second it's available."
 * "No more waiting months for that hot item that's always out of stock."
-* "Stop checking amazon everyday.
+* "Stop checking Amazon everyday.
 Track it once and we'll let you know when it's back in stock."

 **(ii) Customer segment.
 Our probabale customers:**
 * Shop online often